-The Smithsonian permits still and video photography for noncommercial use only in its museums and exhibitions, unless otherwise posted, as indicated at https://www.si.edu/visit/security.
+For the pictures taken from the National Portrait Gallery, the Smithsonian permits still and video photography for noncommercial use only in its museums and exhibitions, unless otherwise posted, as indicated at https://www.si.edu/visit/security.
 All images above from inside the museums of the Smithsonian Institution are being used for noncommericial purposes.
 Refer to the disclaimer http://www.toddmccollough.com/policy-disclaimer/for additional policies of this site.

-Below are some of the pictures I took while at the ATA annual conference in 2018, in Chicago, IL.
+Below are some of the pictures I took while at the RSNA annual meeting in 2018, in Chicago, IL.

 On September 30, 2018, I visited the National Zoological Park of the Smithsonian Institution in Washington D.C.
 The National Zoo features exhibits of many different animals including gorillas, orangutans, lions, tigers, cheetahs, zebras, red river hogs, scimitar-horned oryx, alligators, crocodiles, turtles, american bison, elephants, seals, beavers, porcupines and giant pandas.
 Below are some pictures taken at the National Zoo in Washington D.C.